falconry/falcon/docs/api/routing.rst

 Suffixed Responders
 -------------------

-While Falcon encourages the REST architectural style, it is flexible enough to accomodate other architectures.
+While Falcon encourages the REST architectural style, it is flexible enough to accomodate other paradigms.
 Consider the task of building an API for a calculator which can both add and subtract two numbers.
 You could implement the
 following:

 .. code:: python